nating/cs-exams/assets/notes/fourth-year/fuzzy-logic/README.md

 *Questions represented by the ⬛ emoji are the T-Norm & S-Norm questions that I'm not sure will be on the 2018 exam yet.*

+*Questions represented by the "..." are ones that I have done some of but don't understand how to do totally yet.
+If you can help me understand them, I'd be really appreciative Thanks!*

 [20081]: https://github.com/nating/cs-exams/blob/master/assets/notes/fourth-year/fuzzy-logic/solutions/2008.md#2008-q1
 [20082]: https://github.com/nating/cs-exams/blob/master/assets/notes/fourth-year/fuzzy-logic/solutions/2008.md#2008-q2
 [20083]: https://github.com/nating/cs-exams/blob/master/assets/notes/fourth-year/fuzzy-logic/solutions/2008.md#2008-q3